VirtualPlantLab/VPLDocs/docs/src/manual/Julia.md

 This is not a tutorial or introduction to Julia, but a collection of basic concepts about Julia that are particularly useful to understand VPL.
 It is assumed that the reader has some experience with programming in other languages, such as Matlab, R or Python.
 These concepts should be complemented with general introductory material about Julia, which can be found at the official [Julia website](https://julialang.org/).

 Julia is a dynamic, interactive programming language, like Matlab, R or Python.
 Thus, it is very easy to use and learn incrementally.
-The language is young and well designed, with an emphasis on numerical/scientific computation although it is starting to occupy some space in areas such as data science and machine learning.
-It has a clear syntax and better consistency than older programming languages.
+The language is young and well-designed, with an emphasis on numerical/scientific computation, although it is starting to occupy some space in areas such as data science and machine learning.
+It has a clear syntax and better consistency than some older programming languages.

 Unlike Matlab, R or Python, Julia was designed from the beginning to be fast (as